 - Jigsaw puzzles are a great way to connect with family.
 Starting a jigsaw puzzle and keeping it on a table in your living room or kitchen is an invitation for the whole family to participate whenever they have a few minutes to sit down and focus.
 It’s a tactic that parents of teens can use for starting a conversation while working toward a shared goal.

 - Conversely, jigsaw puzzles are great for some needed alone time.

 - Puzzling is perfect for people who want a quiet, solo break from the bustle and unrelenting stimulus of today’s digital lifestyle.

 Studies show that people who do jigsaw and crossword puzzles have longer life spans with less chances of developing Alzheimer’s disease, memory loss, or dementia.
 Puzzling stimulates the brain and actually wards off the plaque that is the marker of Alzheimer’s, according to a recent study published in the Archives of Neurology.
 The study compared brain scans of 75-year-olds to 25-year-olds.
 The elderly people who did puzzles regularly had brain scans comparable to the 25-year-olds.

 If you are choosing a jigsaw puzzle for a loved one with Alzheimer’s or other form of dementia, be sure to choose the right kind of puzzle.

 - Simple puzzles are appropriate for late-stage dementia.
-(Puzzles made specifically for people with Alzheimer’s are available that include low piece counts and adult-appropriate images.)
+Puzzles made specifically for people with Alzheimer’s are available and include low piece counts and adult-appropriate images.